falcosecurity/falco-website/content/en/docs/rules/exceptions.md

 #### Comps is Optional

-If comps is not provided, a default value is filled in.
-When fields is a list, comps will be set to an equal-length list of =.
-The exception "container_writer" above has that format, and is equivalent to:
+If `comps` is not provided, a default value is filled in.
+When `fields` is a list, `comps` will be set to an equal-length list of `=` operators.
+The exception `container_writer` above has that format, and is equivalent to:

 ```
    - name: container_writer